aryagiat/GT22/README.md

 **3. Dynamic memory management:**

-    - //Dynamic array to keep the highscore and coins obtained and to output those to the screen map\\.
+    - //Dynamic array to keep the highscore and coins obtained and to output those to the screen map\\. (??)
     - Vector STL to copy and paste the start screen graphics from a txt file to the console screen.
-    - Queue to address a revolving garage.
-E.g.- the latest chosen car will be on the far left of the screen (index 0) and the most seldomly used car at the far right of the screen (index max).
+    - Linked lists to let revolving occur when reaching the top-most or bottom-most option in any menu screen.

 **4. File input / output:**